cleverness/widget-css-classes/readme.txt

 * Adds a text field to a widget for defining a class
 * You can specify multiple classes by putting a space between them
-* Optionally adds a drop-down menu with predefined classes instead of a text field
+* Optionally adds checkboxes with predefined classes
 * Optionally adds a text field to add an id to a widget
 * Adds first and last classes to the first and last widget instances in a sidebar
 * Adds even/odd classes to widgets
 * Adds number classes to widgets
 * Fully translatable
 * Multi-site compatible
-* Compatible with Widget Logic and Widget Context plugins
+* Compatible with Widget Logic, Widget Context, and WP Page Widget plugins
 * Has filters and hooks for customizing output including class names

 [Plugin Website](http://cleverness.org/plugins/widget-css-classes/)